perrinjack/junior-cv-2019/README.md

 #### Fast learner

 I earned a full-time offer at Barclaycard by impressing my line manager with how quickly I picked up an understanding of merchant acquiring and the technologies that the team used, despite only being at the company for 8 weeks.
-For our [Makersbnb](), and [Small Steps](https://small-steps2020.herokuapp.com/) projects, myself and the team decided to leave our comfort zone and learn React, Node,js and Express in the space of 3 weeks without it being in the course curriculum.
+For our [Makersbnb](), and [Small Steps](https://small-steps2020.herokuapp.com/) projects, myself and the team decided to leave our comfort zone and learn React, Node.js and Express in the space of 3 weeks without it being in the course curriculum.

-#### Point 4 Unfinished.

 ## Education